 As the host of Saturday Night Live a few nights ago, Donald Glover joked in front of a live studio audience: “Some people have described me as a triple threat.
 But I kind of like to call myself just a threat.”
 In retrospect, Donald’s quip pretty much sounded like a warning and prelude to a day later, when he would drop an unapologetically biting music video to the world called “This Is America”—part threat and part unmasking.

-Now don’t come in here pretending like you hadn’t seen the already 50+ million viewed provocation like I have.
+Now don’t come in here pretending like you hadn’t seen the already 50-plus million viewed provocation like I have.
 It was too damn spicy of an image for Starbucks-going hipster types to resist.
 Black men shooting black men, cake-walking and jigging mixed with graphic chaos—there's a perfect blend of that quasi-deep and pseudo-aware stew for the dude seeking the gold medal in the woke Olympics.
-Because, you know, This Is America.

 “It’s about black-on-black crime.”

 Listen, I get it.
 You saw a shirtless Glover with black skin, firearm in hand, killing other black folks between jives and shucks, and this felt like evidence justifying your deep-seated “concern.”
 I can just imagine you in that global white-people-only meeting after sharing your mayonnaise topped dish, clanking wine glasses together over how right you were about the big-bad-black-folk-killing-other-black-folk thing.
 Nonliteral imagery duped you into focusing on the one thing that you felt so damn woke about.
 But that’s kind of how a plain interpretation of black-on-black crime works.
 It ignores the context and deflects the entire notion of an America that simultaneously fosters the problem.